Hong Kong: Protesters block seat of government, delaying extradition bill reading | DW | 12.06.2019

 Authorities in Hong Kong delayed the second reading of the controversial extradition billafter crowds of protesters blocked access to the assembly on Wednesday.
 The session would be held "to a later time to be determined," according to a statement from the government's press service.

-The disputed bill would allow the former UK colony to extradite detainees to mainland China.
+The move marks a victory for the opponents of the bill which would allow the former UK colony to extradite detainees to mainland China.

 Thousands of people crowded the area around the city's Legislative Council and blocked two major roads in front of the city's seat of government on Wednesday morning.
 The protesters overturned metal barriers erected by the police and tussled with security forces, as the officers used pepper spray and warned the crowd they would use force if the pressure continued.